MicrosoftDocs/VBA-Docs/word/Concepts/Customizing-Word/displaying-built-in-word-dialog-boxes.md

 ```

 > [!NOTE]
-> You can use the VBA properties and methods of Word to display the right indent setting for the paragraph.
+> Use the VBA properties and methods of Word to display the right indent setting for the paragraph.
 The following example uses the **[RightIndent](../../../api/Word.ParagraphFormat.RightIndent.md)** property of the **[ParagraphFormat](../../../api/Word.ParagraphFormat.md)** object to display the right indent for the paragraph at the insertion point position.

 ```vb